Gary Fisher

 Holography

-reflection hologram, hand-tinted b/w gelatin silver photograph
+reflection hologram, hand-tinted b/w silver gelatin photograph

 Night Sky, 1988, 4"x5"

-reflection hologram, hand-tinted b/w gelatin silver photograph
+reflection hologram, hand-tinted b/w silver gelatin photograph

-© 2019-2023 Gary Fisher
+© 2019-2024 Gary Fisher

 My interest in hologaphy began while I was a post doc in Engineering at UCLA.
 The practice of holography is as much an art as a science, as understanding the physics behind holography doesn't insure that one can make a good hologram.
-From the 1970's through the 1990's I practiced both the art of holography and the use of holography as an artistic medium of expression.
+From the 1970's through the 1990's I practiced both the technical art of holography and holography as an artistic medium of expression.
 I am including below a few examples of my art holography during this period.
 All of these holograms were made on apparatuses of my design.
 For those interested in the more technical aspects of my work, please click here

 Laser transmission Holography